-Grant Hanessian serves as chair of the Firm’s International Arbitration Group in North America.
-He chaired the Litigation Department of the Firm’s New York office from 2003 to 2012.
+Grant Hanessian led Baker McKenzie's International Arbitration Practice Group in North America from 2005 to 2018.
+He served as chair of the Firm's global International Arbitration Practice Group from 2009 to 2015, and as chair of the Litigation Department of the Firm's New York office from 2003-2012.

 Mr. Hanessian is the US member of the ICC International Court of Arbitration in Paris, chairman of the Arbitration Committee of the US Council for International Business (US national committee of the ICC), and a member of the ICC’s Commission on Arbitration, and its Task Forces on Arbitration Involving States or State Entities and on Financial Institutions and International Arbitration (leader of Investment Arbitration and Banking & Finance work stream).
 He is vice president (for US) of the London Court of Arbitration's North American Users' Council and a member of the American Arbitration Association—International Centre for Dispute Resolution’s International Advisory Committee and its Advisory Committee on Brazil, the Singapore International Arbitration Centre's Users Council, the International Arbitration Club of New York, the Arbitration Committee of the International Institute for Conflict Prevention and Resolution, the New York City Bar Association's Committee on International Commercial Disputes and Club Español del Arbitraje, and is a founding board member of the New York International Arbitration Center.